lihsinhuei/Number_practice_api/README.md

 Restricts:
-- Recording can only function on desktops for now, will make it work on mobile device in the future.
+- Recording can only function on desktops for now, will make it work on mobile devices in the future.
-- herokuapp.com cookies can not be set in most browser because this domain is included in the Mozilla Foundation’s Public Suffix List.
+- herokuapp.com cookies can not be set in most browsers because this domain is included in the Mozilla Foundation’s Public Suffix List.To fix this, will need to either using a custom domain or deploying it on anotehr service.

 # Idea
 I designed it to help people learning English get better at speaking numbers.